mehmet-erim/ngxs-schematic/README.md

 },
 /*
 Optional
-If you are do not enter a project name, ngxs-schematic will use your default project
+If you are not sure of the project name, ngxs-schematic will use your default project
 If your project an app,
 ngxs-schematic will create files under the store folder